This article is a re-publish from 2017. It was one of our most read blog posts so I thought we would run it again.

-A lack of affiliation effects the interior cingulate cortex which is also the part of the brain affected by rejection.
-This will often cause the affected party to shut down and no longer be present for the negotiation.
+A lack of affiliation effects the interior cingulate cortex which is also the part of the brain effected by rejection.
+This will often cause the effected party to shut down and no longer be present for the negotiation.
 With no communication, a successful outcome is not possible.

 Status: Respect their experience and expertise.

 If you make someone feel that their standing either socially or professionally is inferior to yours, you are going to create a difficult negotiation environment.
 There are many dimensions to status including physical, emotional, intellectual and situational.
 Status is about power and while the temptation to create artificial status by manipulating the situation is often strong, it can have a very negative effect on the outcome of the negotiations.
 Respecting status and allowing all parties to be equal in authority is an excellent strategy to create remarkable outcomes in your negotiations.